Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act 2014

-The Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act 2014 is an Act of Parliament in the United Kingdom introduced in July 2013.
+The Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act 2014 (c.
+4) is an act of Parliament in the United Kingdom introduced in July 2013.
 The bill was sponsored by the Cabinet Office and the Department for Business, Innovation and Skills (BIS).
 It was often referred to as "The Lobbying Bill" for short.
 It passed all parliamentary stages, and received royal assent on 30 January 2014.

-The bill was founded on the principle of 'transparency' and 'cleaning up politics'.
+The bill for the act was founded on the principle of 'transparency' and 'cleaning up politics'.

 Origins

 The bill was introduced partly in response to the Labour selection process in Falkirk and the alleged shortcomings of the influence of Unite the Union in that process.
 Problems with lobbying in Westminster also prompted the Bill.
 Following the recent expenses scandal Prime Minister David Cameron had suggested that lobbying was the "next big scandal" to consume Parliament.

 Some British trade unions suggested that the proposed bill was a cynical move by the Coalition Government.
 A Government spokesperson described the proposed Bill as a "radical" Bill.

 The bill would reduce the expenditure by charities during an election period before they must be registered with the Electoral Commission to £5,000, a proposal which has been criticised by some charities.